ShiftLeftSecurity/scan-docs/docs/integrations/sarif.md

 - level: string representing the type of finding - can be error, warning, note
 - locations: An array of information representing the source code, line numbers, filename (`artifactLocation`) along with the code snippet highlighting the issue. artifactLocation would start with either https:// or file:// protocol depending on the `WORKSPACE` environment variable used
 - properties:
     - issue_confidence: UPPER case flag indicating the confidence level of the tool for the particular result.
 Valid values are: HIGH, MEDIUM, LOW
     - issue_severity: UPPER case flag indicating the severity level of the particular result.
 Valid values are: HIGH, MEDIUM, LOW
 - baselineState: Indicates if the defect is new or recurring.
 Currently defaults to new for all reports
-- partialFingerprints: Currently unused
+- partialFingerprints: Contains the following fingerprints
+    - scanPrimaryLocationHash: Hash of the code snippet pointing to the vulnerability.
+Usually the exact location (All languages) or the source (Python and PHP)
+    - scanTagsHash: Hash of the source and sink tags (Python only)
+    - scanFileHash: Hash of the file location (All languages)
 - ruleId: ID of the rule used.
 This will be the present in the list of rules mentioned in the tool section
 - ruleIndex: Index of the rule in the tool section for faster lookups